 The Board may also request all information it deems necessary from all public institutions and organisations, undertakings and trade associations.
 Officials of these bodies, undertakings and trade associations are obliged to provide the necessary information within the period fixed by the Board.
-Failure to comply with a decision ordering the production of information may lead to the imposition of a turnover-based fine of 0.1 per cent of the turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
-The minimum fine is 21,036 Turkish lira for 2018.
+Failure to comply with a decision ordering the production of information may lead to the imposition of a turnover-based fine of 0.1 per cent of the turnover generated in the financial year preceding the date of the fining decision (or, if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
 In cases where incorrect or incomplete information has been provided in response to a request for information, the same penalty may be imposed.